avinetworks/owasp-crs-technical-discussion/language-draft.md

 ## Overall design vision ##

  - fully declarative (single assignment)
- - Vendor idependent - should become a OWASP project
+ - Vendor independent - should be a community project and part of CRS.

 ## Syntax ##

 I have a very strong opinion on how a good syntax should look like, but I think this should be discussed later.

-To avoid discussions here, I'm using here YAML as syntax.
+To avoid discussions here, I'm using YAML as syntax.

 You may find pieces of proposals of alternative syntax inline, please do not discuss this except when you love it ;-)